senseiji/blog4/_posts/data-engineering/2021-08-17-how-to-learn-google-cloud-platform-fundamentals-for-aws-professionals.md

 #
 subheadline: "Data Engineering"
 title: "How To Learn Google Cloud Platform Fundamentals For Aws Professionals"
 teaser: "Amazon web service (AWS) is the first and leading cloud and on-demand resource-sharing service provider, serving 100+ services from 2006.
 Google Cloud Platform (GCP) is another competitor in this market and holding the second largest market share.
-Millions of individuals and companies are using cloud computing and other cloud services from AWS and GCP to minimize costs on resources and infrastruc"
+Millions of individuals and companies are using cloud computing and other cloud services from AWS and GCP to minimize costs on reso"
 categories:
   - Data Engineering